 The "20/7 transformation" is a proposed comprehensive fiscal pivot for New Zealand, designed to replace the current "productivity handbrake" of direct taxation with a "velocity engine" based on consumption.
-Prepared by the NZ Tax Policy Advisory Group, the blueprint advocates for the total elimination of Personal Income Tax (PIT) and Corporate Income Tax (CIT).
+The blueprint advocates for the total elimination of Personal Income Tax (PIT) and Corporate Income Tax (CIT).

-The revenue deficit is bridged by a dual-tier consumption framework: a 20% universal GST combined with a 65% recovery rule for businesses, effectively creating a 7% non-refundable operational surcharge on business-to-business (B2B) transactions.
+The revenue deficit is bridged by a tiered consumption framework: a 20% universal GST combined with a 65% default recovery rule for businesses, effectively creating a 7% non-refundable operational surcharge on business-to-business (B2B) transactions—with multi-stage cascading as the main mechanical side effect and targeted tiered recovery (including narrow 100% and 85% lanes) as the principal mitigation.
 This model aims to establish the most competitive economic environment in the Western world, targeting a sustainable $3.1 billion annual surplus.

 1. Core policy mechanics: the 20/7 split